 “Wow – that seems pretty low,” observed Rita Bettis, a lobbyist for ACLU Iowa.

 Branstad, who was Iowa’s governor from 1982 to 1998, implemented a policy similar to one that preceded Vilsack’s administration.
 Under Branstad’s policy, former offenders must navigate an onerous bureaucratic process to obtain reinstatement of their citizenship rights, including the right to vote.

 The process includes a 31-question application; one of the questions requires the applicant to supply the current address of the judge who handled his or her conviction.
-A criminal history report, which costs $15 ...
+A criminal history report, which costs $15 and takes weeks to ...

 Iowa is one of the toughest states in the nation for disenfranchised felons who want to obtain reinstatement of their voting rights, a review by the Associated Press found.